 Understanding the factors driving individual adaptation to flooding is important for assessing risk, motivating action, and fostering societal resilience.
 While there are several methods to choose from, surveys have become a popular mechanism from which to gather data on the different components that influence household level protection motivation.
 Those of us who study household level adaptation often are able to make strides running a single survey in a country or two at a time.
 However, the disjointed nature of data collection and current research has left unanswered questions and at times, even contradicting results.

 As part of our European Research Council grant, we are running a large scale longitudinal survey among households in coastal, urban areas in the United States, China, Indonesia, and the Netherlands.
-Data from the four countries has allowed us to preform comparative analysis that explores differences in adaptation motivation across countries (publications forthcoming – teaser below with six variables).
+Data from the four countries has allowed us to perform comparative analysis that explores differences in adaptation motivation across countries (publications forthcoming – teaser below with six variables).
 Prior work has noted that differences can be partially explained by culture, but also depend on institutional, economic, and experiential circumstances.
 We are interested in continuing this research objective in collaboration with the broader scientific community.

 With this blog, we would like to send out a call to the international community of scholars working with surveys eliciting the social and behavioral factors, driving individual households’ decisions in face of floods.
-We are interested in combing our recourses and data with yours.
+We are interested in combing our resources and data with yours.
 In working together, we have a unique opportunity to investigate an otherwise unanswerable question:

 How do the factors commonly used to explain private flood adaptation differ across countries and are there any patterns in their variation?